RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #235, #236, #237

+Did some quick changes so the building system is only dependent on classes instead of mutator zones.
+Everything should be working proplery from that perspective.
+Then I spent 2 sessions setting up a decent looking hub to work with for the future.
+It is rounded, and I'm going to use it to create a marketplace for the thieves.
+Next I have to create the spawnpads to make players spawn in the game as well as HUD messages to explain the game.

 ## #233, #234

 Was able to work on copying the final mechanisms to make Covet work all the way